OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Position: 5th place (down from 3rd place in 2021)

-Why this drop?
-The use of modern frameworks with built-in protection (ORM, prepared parameters) has reduced injection vulnerabilities.
-However, attacks remain frequent.
+Why this decline?
+The widespread adoption of modern frameworks with built-in protection (ORMs, prepared statements) has reduced injection vulnerabilities.
+However, attacks remain frequent in legacy codebases and custom implementations.

 Types of injection: